Arthur Moats

-Arthur Moats (born March 14, 1988) is a former American football linebacker for the Buffalo Bills, Pittsburgh Steelers, and Arizona Cardinals.
-He was drafted by the Bills in the sixth round of the 2010 NFL Draft.
-Moats played college football at James Madison, where he was team captain.
+Arthur Moats (born March 14, 1988) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Buffalo Bills, Pittsburgh Steelers, and Arizona Cardinals.
+He was selected by the Bills in the sixth round of the 2010 NFL draft.
+Moats played college football for the James Madison Dukes, where he was team captain.

 In 2010, as a member of the Bills, Moats delivered the hit on Minnesota Vikings quarterback Brett Favre that ultimately led to the end of Favre's NFL record streak of consecutive starts the following week at 297.

 Moats hosts a football podcast, The Arthur Moats Experience With Deke.

 Early life

 Moats was born in Norfolk, Virginia, and was raised in Portsmouth, Virginia, where he attended Churchland High School and graduated in 2006.
 He graduated from James Madison University with a degree in political science.
 Moats is currently in his second year of earning his master's degree online, saying he values education greatly.
 His father is a former marine and current high school math teacher.